Harry Curtis (football manager): Tonbridge

-Curtis finished his management career with a spell at Southern League club Tonbridge, whom he joined in 1950.
+In mid-January 1950, Curtis was appointed secretary-manager of Southern League club Tonbridge and commenced work on 1 February 1950.
+He won the 1951–52 Kent Senior Shield and guided the club to the first round proper of the 1950–51, 1951–52 and 1952–53 FA Cups.
+Interference from the club's board in team selection led to Curtis resigning his position on 5 November 1952, but he continued in the role until the end of the year.

 Personal life

 Curtis was born in Holloway, London and moved to Walthamstow with his mother after his parents separated.
 He attended Maynard Road School in Walthamstow.
 In 1911, he was working as an engineer's clerk and after marrying in 1915, he had two sons.
+Curtis employed his son Gordon as his assistant while secretary-manager of Tonbridge Angels in the early 1950s.
 After retiring from football management, Curtis moved to Southend-on-Sea and worked as a personnel manager for a company in the town.
 He later worked as a journalist.